YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I separate brief stinging that settles after rinsing from a reaction that keeps spreading, swelling, crusting, or making the patient scratch.
 The first may simply mean the product is too harsh for that moment.
 The second may be irritation or allergy that deserves medical advice.

 Some shedding can happen during the normal transplant timeline, especially during the shock loss phase.
-But if shedding appears together with burning, inflammation, scratching, or a new product reaction, I want the scalp checked rather than ignored.
+But if shedding appears together with burning, inflammation, scratching, or a new product reaction, the scalp should be checked rather than ignored.
 I am not trying to blame every shed hair on shampoo.
 The aim is to keep the skin healthy enough to support recovery.

 A comfortable scalp is not everything, but it is one of the quiet foundations of a good hair transplant result.